-C. User Access Termination for Contractors and Temporary Employees \
+C. User Access Termination for Contractors and Temporary Employees

 End user access to systems and applications is removed upon formal communication from the HR department.
 Our review of the termination process identified that formal HR communication excludes user provisioning for contractors and temporary employees.
 Currently there is no formalized process for communicating contractors and temporary employees to the IT department that no longer require access to systems and applications.
-The lack of a formalized process for communicating contractors and temporary employees for communicating contractors and temporary employees to the IT department that no longer require access may remain active past the date for which it was authorized.
+The lack of a formalized process for communicating contractors and temporary employees that no longer require system and application access increases the risk that access may remain active past the date for which it was authorized.
 In addition, testing performed to ensure that user access was removed from the Windows Active Directory as well as the Banner financial modules identified that three (3) of five